 By helping define the District's capital planning directives and priorities, these goals give staff guidance about how to plan and budget for future capital improvement projects.
-As such, each project considered for capital funding in the Five-year CIP, is evaluated based upon whether it addresses or fulfills the School Board's adopted capital planning goals.
-The following section introduces the tools (condition, population, capacity) used to implement these goals in the Five-year CIP.
+Each project considered for capital funding in the Five-year CIP, is evaluated based upon whether it addresses or fulfills the School Board's adopted capital planning goals.
+The following section introduces the tools (facility condition, area population, school capacity) used to implement these goals in the Five-year CIP.